Galser/packer-nginx64/README.md

  ```
  So - Nginx is up, running and serving pages, in this case - Nginx default Welcome page

-- When you've done with the tests and don't need VM anymore - you should exit the SSH session - by executing in command line :
+- When you've done with the tests and don't need VM anymore - you should exit the SSH session - by executing in the command line :
  ```
  exit
  ```

-- Now - to completely destroy the VM and free up all your system resource (CPU, memory)  - execute from command line :
+- Now - to completely destroy the VM and free up all your system resource (CPU, memory)  - execute from the command line :
   ```
   vagrant destroy
   ```
-  Next you should see the question on a new line :
+  Next, you should see the question on a new line :
   ```
   default: Are you sure you want to destroy the 'default' VM? [y/N]
   ```
-  Answer `y` from keyboard, and you are good to go
+  Answer `y` from the keyboard, and you are good to go

 # Required tools

 1. To download the content of this repository you will need **git command-line tools**(recommended) or **Git UI Client**.
-To install official command-line Git tools please [find here instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for various operation systems.
+To install official command-line Git tools please [find here instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for various operating systems.
-2. This box for virtualizaion uses **VirtualBox**, download the binaries for your [platform here](https://www.virtualbox.org/wiki/Downloads) and then follow [instructions for installation](https://www.virtualbox.org/manual/ch02.html)
+2. This box for virtualization uses **VirtualBox**, download the binaries for your [platform here](https://www.virtualbox.org/wiki/Downloads) and then follow [instructions for installation](https://www.virtualbox.org/manual/ch02.html)
-3. For managing of VM (virtual machines) we are going to use **Vagrant**.
+3. For managing of VM (virtual machines), we are going to use **Vagrant**.
 To install **Vagrant** , please follow instructions here : [official Vargant installation manual](https://www.vagrantup.com/docs/installation/)
-4. For creating base box image from scratch we need **Packer** - an open source tool for creating identical machine images for multiple platforms from a single source configuration.
+4. For creating base box image from scratch we need **Packer** - an open-source tool for creating identical machine images for multiple platforms from a single source configuration.
 You can [download binaries for your platform here](https://www.packer.io/downloads.html)  and then [follow this installation instruction](https://www.packer.io/intro/getting-started/install.html#precompiled-binaries).
 In our case Packer is going to take care of installing OS into VM, communicating with it, doing basic provision and preparing for us packed Vagrant box, ready to use.

 # TODO